The word is invoked to refer to a number of surprisingly diverse worldviews—and politicians take advantage of that.

 - The belief that whenever possible, government budgets should be balanced.

-- Consciousness of the fallibility of man, and an awareness of the value of skepticism, doubt and humility.
+- Consciousness of the fallibility of man, and an awareness of the values of skepticism, doubt, and humility.

 - Realism in foreign policy.

 Granting that any list of this kind is imperfect, I contend the foregoing is sufficient for our purposes.
 So where do the presidential candidates I’ve mentioned fall?

 As best I can tell, Mitt Romney definitely shares the attitudes in 2, 3, 5, 6, 16, and 17.
 There is controversy about whether he in fact believes in 4 or 13.
 And he may well believe in 15, but if so it isn’t a defining part of his worldview.

 Newt Gingrich definitely subscribes to 2, 4, 5, 6, 7, 8, 12, and 13.
 He inconsistently invokes 15 and 16, taking actions contrary to them on many occasions.

 Rick Santorum is a believer in 1, 2, 3, 4, 6, 7, 11, 12, 13, 17, and 19.
 He claims to believe in 16 but has been inconsistent.

 Ron Paul subscribes to 2, 5, 9, 10, 11, 13, 14, 15, 16, 17, 18, 19, and 21.